OUR APPROACH

 For deserving students from socially & economically deprived communities seeking to pursue ‘Masters in Public Health’ (2 years on campus) across PHFI’s IIPH (Indian Institute of Public Health) Institutes.

-In 2021-22 session, 74 new P&G Health Scholars initiated their careers in public health across five IIPH Institutes at Gandhinagar, Delhi NCR, Hyderabad, Shillong, and Bhubaneshwar.
-Since its inception, the program has benefited 167 bright and earnest young scholars.
+In 2022-23 session, 61 new P&G Health Scholars initiated their career in public health across the five IIPH Institutes at Gandhinagar, Delhi NCR, Hyderabad, Shillong, and Bhubaneshwar.
+Since its inception in 2019, the scholarship program has benefited 228 bright and earnest young scholars.

 — Jithender Nagapoori (P&G Health Scholar, IIPH Delhi, 2019-2021 Batch)